hashicorp/consul-esm/README.md

 ```

 The `external-probe` field determines whether the ESM will do regular pings to the node and
-maintain an "externalNodeHealth" check for the node (similar to the `serfHealth` check used
+maintain an `externalNodeHealth` check for the node (similar to the `serfHealth` check used
 by Consul agents).

 The ESM will perform a leader election by holding a lock in Consul, and the leader will then